sara-nl/clouddocs/access-your-VM.markdown

 A well known SSH client for Windows is PuTTY.

 >**Note:**
->You can download Putty at http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html.
+>You can download Putty [here](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 >
 >This client only works with a terminal and does **not** support a graphical user interface out of the box.

 To login to your VM:
 1. start Putty
-1. Fill in the Host Name (or IP address) the Host Name (or IP address) e.g. vmname.projectname-institute.vm.surfsara.nl or 145.100.XX.XX
+2. Fill in the Host Name (or IP address) the Host Name (or IP address) e.g. vmname.projectname-institute.vm.surfsara.nl or 145.100.XX.XX
-1. Select _Connection ->Data_ on the left hand panel
+3. Select _Connection ->Data_ on the left hand panel
-1. Fill in your user name at _Auto-login username_ (for the first time you start a VM this should be _root_ )
+4. Fill in your user name at _Auto-login username_ (for the first time you start a VM this should be _root_ )
-1. Select _Connection->SSH->Auth_ on the left-hand panel
+5. Select _Connection->SSH->Auth_ on the left-hand panel
-1. Select your private key by selecting the _browse_ button and navigate to your private key (with the `.ppk` extension)
+6. Select your private key by selecting the _browse_ button and navigate to your private key (with the `.ppk` extension)
-1. Select _Session_ on the left-hand panel
+7. Select _Session_ on the left-hand panel
-1. Save the session by giving it a name under _saved sessions_ and click on the _save_ button.
+8. Save the session by giving it a name under _saved sessions_ and click on the _save_ button.
-1. Click the _Open_ button.
+9. Click the _Open_ button.
-1. In case you have set a passphrase on your certificate, you will have to fill it in.
+10. In case you have set a passphrase on your certificate, you will have to fill it in.
-1. Now you are logged on to your VM
+11. Now you are logged on to your VM

 >**Note:**
 >The first time you start a session to a VM a warning is given that the machine is not cached.
 Select _yes_ to continue the session.

 #### Terminal with Graphical User Interface
-If you want to have graphical programs running on the VM whose windows are displayed on your local computer and you are running Windows on your local computer, then you are advised to have a look at Mobaxterm, an application you can read about more at: http://mobaxterm.mobatek.net/
+If you want to have graphical programs running on the VM whose windows are displayed on your local computer and you are running Windows on your local computer, then you are advised to have a look at Mobaxterm, an application you can read about more at: [http://mobaxterm.mobatek.net/](http://mobaxterm.mobatek.net/)

 ## Getting a Remote Desktop on a Linux VM